my journey so far

 As for our income, my only recourse was to go on the dole (social benefits).
 After two months, I was declared habitually resident, and therefore eligible.
 Four more month again, I was eligible for their training program, Bridges to Employment, and got a job that suited me, as a Quality Software Tester, at Northbrook Technology.
 That job lasted me two and a half years until we decided to pack up again and return to Thailand.
 In the mean time, we were a part of Emannuel Church.
 I helped teach in a Bible school they had for aspiring ministers.

 I wrote Pepe while there.
-I think Pepe is my best written novel so far.

 I also wrote a novella, titled Allegory, which represents a further theological deconstruction.